 Africa and Asia are the continents where rabies is most common.
 India has the highest number of cases.

 In recent years, the prevalence of rabies in South America and the Caribbean has fallen significantly, due to rabies control programs.
-Official figures show that in 1990 there were 250 cases, but by 2010, there were fewer than 10.
+Official figures show that in 1990 there were

 Anyone who is traveling to an area where rabies is prevalent, or who is participating in activities where they are likely to come into contact with wild animals that may have rabies, such as caving or camping, should ask their doctor about vaccinations.